floooh/floooh.github.io/_drafts/2025-11-22-sokol-vulkan-backend-1.md

 - the SPIRV is translated back to GLSL via SPIRVCross
 - finally the SPIRVCross output is compiled *again* to SPIRV

-The weird double compilation is a compromise to keep the basic sokol-shdc pipeline and make the Vulkan shader pipeline less of a special case.
-Essentially, SPIRV is first used as an intermediate format in the first compile pass, and then as output bytecode format in the second pass.
+The weird double compilation is a compromise to avoid large structural changes to the sokol-shdc code base and make the Vulkan shader pipeline less of a special case.
+Essentially, SPIRV is used as an intermediate format in the first compile pass, and then as output bytecode format in the second pass.

 ## sokol_app.h changes